chef/omnibus/docs/Building on OSX.md

 target system.

 ### Requirements
-You must create the following files in `files/mac_pkg/Resources`:
+The omnibus generator will create some stock files in `files/mac_pkg`:

 - `background.png` - the background image for the installer.
 We recommend this image has a light background color (otherwise, the text will be difficult to read).
 - `license.html` - the full HTML document for the license
 - `welcome.html` - the full HTML document for the welcome screen

+You should use these stock files and templates as a starting point for building your custom pkg.

 Building a .dmg